Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--concepts.md

 rule of silence https://www.linfo.org/rule_of_silence.html Rust -- TRACTOR "Translating All C to Rust"
-SAAS -- Shared responsibility model scatter/gather (datastreams) schema schema explorer
+SAAS -- Shared responsibility model safety -- defense in depth = incident only when all the layers failed (rare but happens) scatter/gather (datastreams) schema schema explorer